yakir12/dacke-retreat-2025/presentation/presentation.md

 Now we add the noise from the measurement itself.
 IMPORTANT!!!
 Take your time here

-- x goes into model
+- x goes into process
-- model returns "y"
+- process returns "y"
 - y is lambda
 - lambda goes into measure
 - here we build a distribution with mean lambda (what is y)